An updated guide featuring the best things to do on North Stradbroke Island (Minjerribah) in Moreton Bay, Australia.

 The best place to swim with Manta Rays on North Stradbroke Island is on Frenchman's Beach.
 Although they might be harder to spot from the beach, if you're just looking to observe from afar, then the Mantas can be spotted from the headland just above the Southern end of the beach.

 You can also frequently spot Mantas just off the shore at South Gorge Beach.
-However, they usually don't hang around for too long here, and if you're looking for a longer glimpse, I'd recommend trying your luck at Frenchman's beach or the headland.
+However, they usually don't hang around for too long here, and if you're looking for a longer glimpse, I've had the best luck on my trips at Frenchman's Beach or from the headland.

 6. Walk Around the North Gorge